croweman/nock.net/README.md

 }
 ```

-You would then need implementation logic that would Create a Nock.net.HttpWebRequest and retrieve a response like this:
+You would then need implementation logic that would Create a HttpWebRequest and retrieve a response like this:

 ```#
-Nock.net.HttpWebRequest request = Nock.net.HttpWebRequest.CreateRequest("https://domain.com/users/1");
+var request = WebRequest.Create("http://domain-name.com/users/1") as HttpWebRequest;
 request.Method = "GET";

-Nock.net.IHttpWebResponse response = request.GetResponse();
+var response = request.GetResponse();
 ```

-Nock.net.HttpWebRequest and Nock.net.HttpWebResponse objects are wrappers over the System.Net.HttpWebResponse and System.Net.HttpWebRequest objects.

-### Specifying request body
+### Specifying request body<a name="specifying-request-body"></a>

 You can specify the request body to be matched as the second argument to the Get, Post, Put or Delete specifications like this: